illusioncipher/NightMare/README.md

 Copy code
 # NightMare - Discord Shell Bot

-NightMare is a powerful Discord bot designed for server moderation.
-It operates through shell-based commands, providing features for managing your Discord server.
-Please ensure responsible and compliant use of the bot following Discord's Terms of Service and Community Guidelines.
+NightMare is a powerful Discord bot designed for server nuking.
+It operates through shell-based commands, providing features for nuking server.
+Please ensure developers are not responsible for the useage of the nuke bot

 ## Usage